¿Dónde Está Santa Claus?

 "¿Dónde Está Santa Claus?"
-(Spanish for Where Is Santa Claus?) is a 1958 novelty Christmas song written by George Scheck, Rod Parker, and Al Greiner and performed by Augie Rios.
+(Spanish for Where Is Santa Claus?) (also known on other versions as "Mamacita") is a 1958 novelty Christmas song written by George Scheck, Rod Parker, and Al Greiner and performed by Augie Rios.

 Release

 12-year-old Augie Rios had a hit with the song "¿Dónde Está Santa Claus?" in 1958 which featured the Mark Jeffrey Orchestra.
 Written by George Scheck, Rod Parker, and Al Greiner, and copyrighted in 1958, the copyright was renewed and is owned by Ragtime Music.
 The song was originally released on MGM Records' Metro label.
 The 45 record single was backed with the song "Ol' Fatso (I Don't Care Who You Are Old Fatso, Get Those Reindeer Off My Roof)".